TestCentric/testcentric-old-website/input/testcentric-gui/overview.md

 ---
 # About TestCentric Runner

 NUnit V2 came with both a console runner and a GUI.
 Beginning with NUnit 3, no GUI runner was provided.
 The TestCentric GUI was developed to fill that need.
-Version 1 of the runner is similar in appearance of the NUnit V2 GUI, but has internal modifications to allow it to run NUnit 3 tests.
-Using a standard NUnit extension, it is also able to run tests written for the NUnit V2 framework.
-Future releases will eventually support other frameworks.
+Version 1 of the runner was similar in appearance of the NUnit V2 GUI.
+Version 2 has a new look and offers more flexibility in how tests are displayed.

 # Versioning

-The TestCentric GUI uses semantic versioning, with specific exceptions and clarification regarding what is considered a breaking change.
+The TestCentric GUI continues to use semantic versioning, with specific exceptions and clarification regarding what is considered a breaking change.
 See the VERSIONING.md file in the root of the distribution for more information.

 # License

 The GUI is Open Source software, released under the MIT / X11 license.
 See LICENSE.txt in the root of the distribution or view it [here](/testcentric-gui/docs/license.html).
+The runner uses a modified copy of the NUnit test engine, which is also licensed under the MIT / X11 license.

-The software bundles a modified copy of the NUnit test engine, which is also licensed under the MIT / X11 license.
-In addition, the first version of the GUI is based in part on the NUnit 2.x GUI runner, released under the NUnit license.
-See NOTICES.txt in the root of the distribution for more information.
+>>>>>>> Stashed changes